 Who is Code For Democracy?

-We are a growing group of passionate engineers and activists coming together to volunteer our time to harness the power of technology to bring about positive change in our society.
+We are a non-profit organization made up of a growing group of passionate engineers and activists, coming together to volunteer our time to harness the power of technology to bring about positive change in our society.

 So I don't have to have a technical background?